ddjura/magescotch/README.md

 - Download and Install [VirtualBox][4] - please make sure you are running the latest version of VirtualBox.
 5.1.0 or newer.
 - Install the Vagrant plugins required by running: vagrant plugin install vagrant-hostmanager vagrant-auto_network
 - Clone the ddjura's MageScotch Ubuntu Box [GitHub Repository](https://github.com/ddjura/magescotchubuntu) or Download ZIP if you don't want to contribute to the repo
-- Edit local-bootstrap.sh and replace the sample name and email address with your information and desired admin user
+- Edit local-bootstrap.sh and replace the name and email address with your information and desired admin user
 - Run `vagrant up` (ON windows run `vagrant up --provisioner virtualbox`
 - If website slow: Run `vagrant ssh` and find all php.ini files `sudo find \ -name "php.ini"` .
 Change memory_limit to -1.
    try this: